HighDynamics/professional-readme-generator/README.md

 ## Usage

-After `npm init`, run the application from the command line using `node index`.
-Answer the prompts, and have a structured, professional README.
+Run the application from the command line using `node index`.
+Answer the prompts.
+The generated README will be written to the 'dist' directory.
 Here's a link to a walkthrough video: [walkthrough]()

 ## Contribute